 (Contains Spoilers for Christy!)
 I read Christy (by Catherine Marshall) in two days.
-Not only was it a beautifully written and timeless narrative of Appalachian culture it was also a most refreshing romance.
-The most surprising (and refreshing!) aspect of the story was Christy falling in love while being unaware of it happening; she had never felt like this before.
-She thought she knew what love was from her relationship with the honorable David Grantland, but towards the end, she discovered that it wasn’t loved at all.
-Now I’ve heard the questions before: When did she fall in Love with Doctor Neil MacNeill?
+Not only was it a beautifully written and timeless narrative of Appalachian culture… it was also a most refreshing romance.
+One of the most satisfying tropes in any story is the main character (Christy) falling in love while being unaware of it happening; she had never felt like this before.
+Sometimes true love, if its never been experienced… can indeed be unrecognizable.
+Love had to be -pleasing relationship… never mind that he basically watched her fall into a creek and didn’t help because his Sunday best couldn’t be soiled.
+Thankfully, towards the end, she discovered that her relationship and feelings for David weren’t loved at all.
+Now I’ve heard the questions before: When did she fall in love with Doctor Neil MacNeill?
 Did the Doctor really love her?
+Was she just a rebound after his wife died?
 How was the relationship with Neil relationship better than her and David’s?
-Here are some answers about how Christy and Doctor Neil’s relationship was true love: Respect: Christy has many ideas regarding how to improve education in the impoverished mountains.
-But David doesn’t take her seriously: “David smiled at me in a patronizing way.
-“It just wouldn’t work, Christy.”
-Dr. MacNeill held up a restraining hand.
-“Wait a moment before we judge.
-Christy, what would David do with the men?
-What kind of classes?”
-David dismissed Christy’s ability to lead on many occasions, where the doctor is always supportive and […]
+Here are some answers about how Christy and Doctor Neil’s relationship was TRUE LOVE: Respect: Christy has many ideas regarding how to improve education in the impoverished mountains.
+But David doesn’t take her seriously: “David smiled at me in a patronizing […]

 Subscribe today and receive the first chapter of the Simple Soul of Susan delivered to your inbox!
 Susan Combs had long ago found the love of her life.
 The only problem was the other party still didn’t know he had been found.
 Every day Susan saw Calder Hurtz, her next door neighbor and childhood best friend.
 They always enjoyed the short drive to school down the dusty streets of their small Texas town.
 She was happy in those perfect moments, for her life at home was most imperfect.
 The challenging homestead she inhabited was also the favorite subject of local gossip.
 But one autumn day she overhears Calder and another boy having a conversation.
 This occasion of accidental audience sets Susan’s life on an unforeseen path.
 In the seasons to come, her future will be changed by two hospitalizations, two confessions of love, and one betrayal.
 Compulsively readable, The Simple Soul of Susan is an engaging, soul-endearing romance and a mesmerizing debut.